Textualize/textual/docs/styles/text_opacity.md

 ## Example

-This example shows, from top to bottom, increase opacity values.
+This example shows, from top to bottom, increasing text-opacity values.

 === "text_opacity.py"